Benok511/CS2513-OOP-assigment/README.md

 Weapon extends this by having a multiplier which works in tandem with a characters strength to increase the characters damage output

 Consumeable extends this by having a stat and StatAmount so that when a player uses a consumeable it increases the stat listed int "stat" and increases it by statAmount.

+I decided against putting the use functionality in the item although it wouldve been good for specialisation, to me it just made more sense to put that functionality within character/player

+To summarise I used these OOP concepts in these places:

+Encapsulation:
+All instance variables with getters and setters

+Inheritance:
+Player,Enemy inheriting from Character Weapon,Consumeable inheriting from Item

+Extension - all subclasses extend with instance variable and some with extra functionality

+Specialisation - Player specialises hitCharacter by adding the reward functionality for killing an enemy all subclasses have specialised str methods

+Composition:
+Players are composed of Inventories
+Inventories are composed of Items

 hope you enjoy my project 😄